ngafur/MPC_MultiRobot_Motion_Planning/README.md

 replace $ROS_DISTRO with Noetic, Melodic or kinetic, depending on which ROS version you have installed.

 ### Preparing the solver
-The algorithm is using Casadi with ipopt as NLP solver, you need to define the ipopt by youself.
-Check this [Link](https://coin-or.github.io/Ipopt/OPTIONS.html).
+The optimization problem of DMPC (trajectory planner) is formulated in the Casadi framework and solved using the IPOPT solver.
+The IPOPT solver can be set up from [Link](https://coin-or.github.io/Ipopt/OPTIONS.html).

 ## Getting Started